The frequency, clinical significance, and pathological features of chronic chorioamnionitis: A lesion associated with spontaneous preterm birth

 Digital Object Identifier (DOI)

 Kim, Chong Jai; Romero, Roberto; Kusanovic, Juan Pedro; Yoo, Wonsuk; Dong, Zhong; Topping, Vanessa; Gotsch, Francesca; Yoon, Bo Hyun; Chi, Je Geun; and Kim, Jung Sun, "The frequency, clinical significance, and pathological features of chronic chorioamnionitis: A lesion associated with spontaneous preterm birth" (2010).
-Neurobiology.
+Translational Neuroscience.
 911.